TPCSS-mbedTLS-Project-2020-22/mbedtls-source/README.md

 # Project Strucuture
 All mbed-tls modules will have their respective rust module in this single library crate.
 If the mbed-tls module has several files within, we will use folders to group such submodules within a single module (as in the case of ssl-tls module).

-# Contributors

-TODO : Add the list of all the contributors over here